 - I.P Tv or other forms of internet TV.
 These range from Free to a monthly subscription depending on what packages you subscribe to.

 All of these systems have their merit and in their own way provide a good service, but which of these is the best and provides the most value for money service?

 Well, lets take the TV system which has been around the longest, and that’s Terrestrial TV which is received by a digital TV Aerial.
 The TV Aerial is often mounted on a chimney on the outside of the property, but can sometimes be installed in the loft using a good loft Aerial which is suitable to receive digital TV pictures.
-Although having a TV Aerial installation in your loft can mean a reduction in both signal strength and quality a good Aerial Fitter using the correct equipment should be able to get a good enough digital reception from a loft aerial positioned in the right place. http://en.wikipedia.org/wiki/Digital_terrestrial_television
+Although having had a local TV aerial installation engineer put one in your loft can mean a reduction in both signal strength and quality a good Aerial Fitter using the correct equipment should be able to get a good enough digital reception from a loft aerial positioned in the right place. http://en.wikipedia.org/wiki/Digital_terrestrial_television

 The humble digital aerial will pick up 95% of the channels that most people watch in the UK for Free.
 That being said what are the other channels being watched that are not broadcast on terrestrial TV.
 What is that other 5%?